What is a DSLR camera?

 Then check out DSLR.
 It’ll capture the fastest moving action shot while giving you total creative control over the end result.
 With a DSLR you’ll enjoy photographs rich in detail, colour and texture.

 Here’s all you need to know about DSLR cameras…

 What is a DSLR?

-How a DSLR camera works
+How does a DSLR camera work?